ram-thiagu/Datascience-Concepts/README.md

 # EDA-Concepts
-Here in this repository, most of the EDA concepts are practically performed and stored
+Here in this repository, most of the Datascience concepts are practically performed and stored